Skip to main content

 For people with scalp psoriasis, the right shampoo can help manage symptoms, especially when used with prescription topical steroids.
 The two main types of OTC medicated shampoos include coal tar and salicylic acid:

 • Coal tar shampoo: This helps calm inflammation, itching, and scaling, and helps slow the growth of psoriasis plaques.
 A common product is DHS Coal Tar Shampoo.
 To use it, lather into your scalp for 2-3 minutes, then rinse.
-Keep in mind that coal tar shampoo has a potent smell and can dry out your hair.
-A good strategy is to use it only on your scalp and wash your hair with your preferred shampoo as normal.
+Coal tar shampoo has a potent smell and can dry out your hair.
+A good strategy is to use it only on your scalp and wash the rest of your hair with your regular shampoo.

 Alternative psoriasis treatments

 For some people, alternative treatments can provide some symptom relief as well.
-These treatments haven’t been proven to work, nor have they been evaluated by the FDA.
+But these treatments haven’t been proven to work and haven’t been evaluated by the FDA.
 Some can cause side effects, even if they’re labeled as “natural.”
 It’s best to test them on a small patch of skin first to make sure you don’t have a reaction.

-If you’re considering alternative topical treatments, look for creams and ointments that contain these ingredients:
+If you’re considering alternative topical treatments, look for creams or ointments that contain these ingredients:

 Frequently asked questions